-Verification of identity and address
+Verification of identity and address, right to work in the UK and qualifications

-- 4.4 All applicants who are invited to an interview will be required to bring with them evidence of identity2, right to work in the UK, address and qualifications as set out below and in the list of valid identity documents at Appendix 1 (these requirements comply with DBS identity checking guidelines): - one document from Group 1; and

-2 On 9 March 2020 (during the COVID 19 pandemic), the DBS announced a temporary relaxation in the requirements for a face to face ID check for standard and enhanced applications.
-ID verification can be processed via video using either scanned images of the ID documents or the applicant can present/ show them during a video call.

-- two further documents from either of Group 1, Group 2a or Group 2b, one of which must verify the applicant's current address; and - original documents confirming any educational and professional qualifications referred to in their application form. - 4.5 Where an applicant claims to have changed his/her name by deed poll or any other means (for example, marriage, adoption, statutory declaration) he/she will be required to provide documentary evidence of the change. - 4.6 The School asks for the date of birth of all applicants (and proof of this) in accordance with SCSRE and KCSIE.
-Proof of date of birth is necessary so that the School may verify the identity of and check for any unexplained discrepancies in the employment and education history of all applicants.
-The School does not discriminate on the grounds of age.
+- 4.4 All applicants who are invited to an interview will be required to bring with them evidence of their identity, right to work in the UK, address and qualifications. - 4.5 The School asks for this information at interview to ensure that the person attending interview is who they claim to be, that they are permitted to work for the School if appointed and that they hold appropriate qualifications. - 4.6 Identity and address: all applicants must bring with them to interview, original documents which evidence their identity and address as set out below and in the list of valid identity documents at Appendix 1 (these requirements comply with DBS identity checking guidelines): - one document from Group 1; and - two further documents from either of Group 1, Group 2a or Group 2b, one of which must verify the applicant's current address; and - original documents confirming any educational and professional qualifications referred to in their application form. - 4.7 Where an applicant claims to have changed his/her name by deed poll or any other means (for example, marriage, adoption, statutory declaration) he/she will be required to provide documentary evidence of the change.
+They will also be required to provide their birth certificate. - 4.8 The School asks for the date of birth of all applicants in order to verify identity (and check for any unexplained discrepancies in the employment and education history of all applicants.
+The School does not discriminate on the grounds of age. - 4.9 Right to work in the UK: all applicants must also bring to interview a valid form of evidence which confirms their right to work in the UK.
+Valid forms of evidence can be found in the Home Office 'Right to Work Checklist': (Right to work checklist (publishing.service.gov.uk)). - 4.10 The School will check this evidence in accordance with the Home Office 'Code of Practice on preventing illegal working: Civil penalty scheme for employers: 1 July 2021' (Code of practice on preventing illegal working (publishing.service.gov.uk)). - 4.11 Qualifications: all applicants must also bring to interview original documents which evidence any educational and professional qualifications referred to in their application form and / or which the School requests.